Toyota, Hyundai recall roughly 110,000 vehicles

 Toyota recalled roughly 64,900 Tundras and Sequoias, saying these vehicles are at risk for having their electronic stability control systems shutting down unexpectedly.

-Both car makers will notify impacted owners of the recalled vehicles starting in March, and if necessary, will repair the vehicles at no cost.
+Both car makers will notify owners of the recalled vehicles starting in March.

 More like this from vindy.com